 For hyperlipidemia and prevention of cardiovascular events in patients with established cardiovascular disease:

 140 mg every 2 weeks OR 420 mg once monthly.
 It is used as an adjunct to diet, alone or in combination with other LDL-lowering therapies.

 Common side effects of Evolocumab include nasopharyngitis, upper respiratory tract infection, back pain, injection site reactions.

 Common dosing schedule:

-Evolocumab can be injected into the thigh, upper arm, or abdomen at any time of a day, except for a two-inch area around your belly button.
+Evolocumab can be injected into the thigh, upper arm, or abdomen at any time of the day, except for a two-inch area around your belly button.

 This schedule is for reference only, adjustments may be made according to individual needs.

 Some common medications Evolocumab may interact with:

 In Hong Kong, Evolocumab is a prescription only medicine, and requires a prescription from a doctor to be purchased in a pharmacy.
 It can also be obtained from doctors.
 To find a pharmacy near you, refer to the list of pharmacies (“Authorized Sellers of Poisons”) from the Hong Kong Department of Health.

 For more information about drug names and ingredients, you can visit Hong Kong’s Drug Office at https://www.drugoffice.gov.hk